-Internal radiation uses a “source” (implants) that has a radioactive substance in it.
-These can include a seed, pellet, wire, capsule, needle, or catheter.
-This radioactive material is put into your body through a needle or a wire.
-The implants are sealed and tested to ensure that the radioactive material stays in the seed and does not leak into your body.
-Depending on the type of implant used, your body may give off a small amount of radiation for a period of time.
+Internal radiation therapy, also called brachytherapy, uses radioactive materials that are sealed inside a seed, pellet, wire, or capsule.
+It is then implanted or put into your body through a needle or a catheter.
+The implants are sealed and tested to ensure that the radioactive material does not leak into your body.
+Depending on the type of implant used, your body may give off a small amount of radiation for some time.

 With LDR brachytherapy there is a low risk of exposure to other people.
-LDR brachytherapy will slowly stop giving off radiation after a specific amount of time.
+LDR brachytherapy will slowly stop giving off radiation after a specific time.
 Your provider will be able to tell you when your permanent implant will stop giving off radiation.
-In some cases, this treatment is done during a few days stay in the hospital.
-In that case, your hospital care team will review the precautions they will follow during your treatment.
+In some cases, this treatment is done during a few days' stay in the hospital.
+Your care team will review the safety precautions with you.

-- Remaining in the hospital for a period of time after the implant.
+- Remaining in the hospital for some time after the implant is placed.

-- Avoiding young pets sitting on your lap for long periods of time.
+- Avoiding pets sitting on your lap for long periods of time.

 If your implant is temporary (HDR), you will no longer give off radiation once it is removed.
 No precautions need to be taken once you leave the treatment facility.